MadeByMike/madebymike/site/writing/canvas-image-manipulation.md

 ---
-title: "Image manipulation techniques with 2D canvas"
+title: Image manipulation techniques with 2d canvas
+slug: canvas-image-manipulation
-description: "A short tutorial on different techniques for manipulating pixel data with the canvas element."
+description: A short tutorial on different techniques for manipulating pixel data with the canvas element.
-date: "2016-07-07"
+date: 2016-07-07
-tags:
+tags: [canvas, webgl]
-  - canvas
-  - webgl
 ---

 Canvas is a really interesting piece of our web development toolkit, but it is often overlooked or misunderstood.
 It is, as the name suggests, very much a blank canvas; not providing much in the way of prebaked solutions.
 It is up to us as developers to ensure what we make with canvas, is accessible and performant.